 As a committee, we will delve into the intricacies of nuclear waste management, including its processing, storage, and disposal, and debate the role of governments in mediating between companies and citizens.
 We will also discuss nuclear disaster prevention and response, incorporating the delegation of responsibility to companies and governments in providing a quick and efficient response system for nuclear disasters as well as the implementation of a prevention system in current nuclear power plants.
 With these exciting ideas in mind, I strongly encourage you to immerse yourselves in this extremely relevant topic, and I look forward to hearing your insightful ideas in purposeful and effective debate at conference.

 Topic Area A: Nuclear Disaster Prevention and Response

 Fukushima Daiichi.
 Chernobyl.
 Three Mile Island.
 Destructive, devastating, and disastrous.
 Nuclear energy is undoubtedly dangerous, and disasters have far-reaching consequences.
-In the United States, no new nuclear power plants have been built since the Three Mile Island disaster.
 However, for nuclear energy to remain a viable power source, strict protocols need to be implemented for both prevention as well as effective and immediate response to these disasters.
 The Fukushima disaster’s effect could have been mitigated if the plant had abided to basic safety protocols.
 Thus, discussing effective and enforceable methods of prevention, especially if it is as simple as checking safety protocols, is essential to the prevention of future nuclear disasters.

 Therefore, it is of the utmost importance that preventative measures are formulated, implemented, and enforced.
 The IAEA will thus develop such courses of action, keeping in mind the intersections of governments, their citizens, and companies.
 The committee will also discuss mediating between corporate and government responsibilities in both prevention and response of these disasters.